higherkindness/mu-scala/microsite/src/main/docs/guides/distributed-tracing.md

 implicit def serverContext[F[_]](implicit entrypoint: EntryPoint[F]): ServerContext[F, Span[F]]
 ```

-So, to trace our service, we need to call to `MyService.bindContextService[F, Span[F]]`
+So, to trace our service, we need to call to `Greeter.bindContextService[F,
-with the import `higherkindness.mu.rpc.internal.tracing.implicits._` in the scope and
+Span[F]]` with the import `higherkindness.mu.rpc.internal.tracing.implicits._`
-providing an [Natchez] `EntryPoint` implicitly.
+in the scope and providing a [Natchez] `EntryPoint` implicitly.

 #### EntryPoint